Not Quite Dead Enough (novella): Plot summary

-Meanwhile, on the (scarce) flight back to New York from Washington, Archie has annoyed wealthy and beautiful Lily Rowan, whom he met earlier in Some Buried Caesar and with whom he has the beginnings of a romance, because he has no time for her, even though she has gone to great lengths to get the seat next to his.
-Lily, by way of counterattack as much as anything, asks him to look into a problem a girl-friend of hers is having.
-Archie, having assessed the grim situation at Wolfe's brownstone, seizes an opportunity to be doing something useful, even if he isn't directly carrying out his assignment from the Pentagon.
+On the flight back to New York from Washington, Archie encounters wealthy and beautiful Lily Rowan, (introduced in Some Buried Caesar) and with whom he has the beginnings of a romance.
+She has gone to great lengths to be on this flight.
+Lily asks him to look into a problem a girl-friend of hers is having.
+Archie seizes this opportunity to find a case for Wolfe to solve.